Suicide Clusters in American Indian and Alaska Native Communities

 CE Course Objectives

-1. Discuss how the AI/AN communities face a perfect storm that contribute to the formation and spread of suicide clusters among youth.
+1. Show how the AI/AN communities face a perfect storm that contribute to the formation and spread of suicide clusters among youth.

 2. Explain under what conditions a response plan should be implemented.

-3. Elucidate the recommendations for how parents and communities should talk about suicide.
+3. Restate the recommendations for how parents and communities should talk about suicide.

 4. Identify the individuals at the greatest risk of contagion.